tc3t/dfglib/misc/example_of_undefined_behaviour_trivial_pair.md

 * Undefined behaviour made reasoning about runtime behaviour from source code impossible, i.e. basic assumptions about the relation of, say, order of source code lines and their runtime execution order may no longer hold (more examples in http://en.cppreference.com/w/cpp/language/ub).
 * Occurred only on one of tested 8 compilers and even there only in optimized build.

 While it would be oversimplification to say that every UB will break the code at runtime in way beyond comprehension, as this case demonstrates, a seemingly tiny and subtle error can make the runtime behaviour seemingly insane.
-While it in some sense could be considered as a mitigating factor that this only occured in one compiler and on certain optimization flags, that is the very reason why this is potentially so nasty a bug: may appear from nowhere in new compilers, in different compile flags or in newer versions of the compiler where the code works today.
+While it in some sense could be considered as a mitigating factor that this only occurred in one compiler and on certain optimization flags, that is the very reason why this is potentially so nasty a bug: may appear from nowhere in new compilers, in different compile flags or in newer versions of the compiler where the code works today.

 Thus to avoid this kind of joyful bugs from appearing, understanding and avoiding UB's might be worthwhile for the quality of the software and for the well-being of software developers.